 The filibuster is one of the most powerful tactics an individual senator can use to influence legislation, bringing work to a halt and creating pressure on the majority to accommodate his or her concerns.
 These days, it’s usually the mere threat of a filibuster that gets the job done.
 When the real thing happens, it’s sometimes over an important national issue, sometimes over a more local matter.
 Ratification of the Treaty of Versailles was filibustered in 1919.
 The longest one-man filibuster on record was former Senator Strom Thumond’s 24-hour-18-minute filibuster of the Civil Rights Act in 1957.
 The first televised filibuster, in 1992, was a 15-hour-14-minute marathon by New York Senator Al D’Amato trying to prevent the shutdown of a Smith-Corona typewriter factory in upstate New York.

 For all the complexities of Senate procedure, carrying out a filibuster is surprisingly simple.
 Technically there is no bright line between a filibuster and a really long floor speech.
-Most questions the Senate considers are called “debatable” questions, and on a debatable question, any of 100 senators, or all of them, can speak about the question for any length of time—as long as, like Senator Paul, he or she observes the Senate’s arcane rules and precedents that have evolved over more than two centuries.
+Most questions the Senate considers are called “debatable” questions, and on a debatable question, any of 100 senators, or all of them, can speak about the question for any length of time—as long as he or she observes the Senate’s arcane rules and precedents that have evolved over more than two centuries.

 How to start